Safety Legislation and Obligations

 NSW Plant User Obligations

-View the full Act - WHS Act (Sections 20 & 21)
+View the full Act - WHS Act 2011, Section 20 & 21

-View the full Regulations
+View the full Regulations - WHS Regulations

 Primary Duty of care creates the primary duty to ensure as far as reasonably practicable provision of safe plant & structures, safe systems of work, information training and supervision.

-WHS Act Section (Section 18)
+WHS Act 2011 (Section 18)

-WHS Regulations (Reg.
-32-38)
+WHS Regulations (Reg 32-38)

-As Far As Reasonably Practicable – the risk assessment process (identify hazards, assess risks, implement controls) is critical in determining what is reasonably practicable in providing safe plant, safe systems of work, information, training & supervision.WHS Act (Section 19 (3)(f)
+As Far As Reasonably Practicable – the risk assessment process (identify hazards, assess risks, implement controls) is critical in determining what is reasonably practicable in providing safe plant, safe systems of work, information, training & supervision.WHS Act 2011 (Section 19 (3)(f)

-WHS Regulations (Reg.
-39)
+WHS Regulations (Reg 39)

-Provide Information, Training & Supervision – clarifies the positive obligation to ensure as far as reasonably practicable the provision of information, training & supervision necessary to protect all persons from risks to health.WHS Act (Section 19 & 21)
+Provide Information, Training & Supervision – clarifies the positive obligation to ensure as far as reasonably practicable the provision of information, training & supervision necessary to protect all persons from risks to health.WHS Act 2011 (Section 19 & 21)

 WHS Regulations (Reg 203-226)